Pokerole-Software-Development/Pokerole-Data/readme.md

 # The Move Cards

-One of the files at the root of a version folder is `move_cards.json`.
+One of the files at the root of a Version folder is `move_cards.json`.
 This is a file compatible with the [RPG Cards](https://rpg-cards.vercel.app/) site, which is a tool used to generate spell cards and the like.
 You can load the file from the side bar and all moves will be populated in the tool, which you can then go through, edit, and even print.
 As an added benefit, you can filter the deck down to a specific Pokemon's learn set by clicking the filter option and placing the following block in the text box:

 ```javascript
 if (card_has_tag(card, "glaceon")) {